 These three data streams are then triangulated, applying a set of rules to ensure the data sets are integrated in a way that leverages the strengths of the different approaches.
 This approach also helps to ensure that inherent weaknesses, gaps, or biases in one source are checked by the others.
 Though the basic data underpinning of the Index is already freely and widely available electronically, the strength of the analysis is in the methodological rigor and the systematic integration of a wide range of data sources.
 Final indicator scores for each country are then produced from this process.
-A panel review is then conducted by the research team of the final Index to ensure all scores are proportionate across the country spectrum.
+A panel review is then conducted number of articles and reports analyzed is between 45-50 million.
+Based on the assessed saliency for each of the sub-indicators, provisional scores are apportioned for each country.